PriyantNikhare/JavaMastery/Project_1_OTP Generator/README.md

 # OTP Generator

 ## Overview
 The OTP (One-Time Password) Generator project is designed to create a simple yet effective OTP generation and validation system using Java.
-This project is part of the `30_days_of_java` folder in the `30DaysDevChallenge` repository.
 The OTP generator can be utilized in various applications to enhance security through two-factor authentication (2FA).

 ## Features
 - **Random OTP Generation:** Generates random OTPs of a specified length.